 Platform towers are a practical alternative to a full scaffold system, they can be erected quickly up to a height of 10metres, can be placed on wheels for easy relocation, can be combined with walking boards to create a bridge and are much cheaper than a full scaffold system.

 How Much Does it Cost to Hire an Access Tower Platform?

-In 2020 we asked 10 hire companies from various locations around London and the south of the UK to give us a price for a tower platform.
+In 2022 we asked 10 national hire companies and asked them to give us a price for a tower platform.

-We asked for one week’s hire, we didn’t ask for delivery prices as we could collect from their shop.
+We asked for one week’s hire, we didn’t ask for delivery prices as we could collect the tower from their shop.

 Below you’ll see the results of our research:

 |Double width tower (1.5m) full length (2.5m) and with a platform height of 4.2m||£95 +VAT per week|